-The 15th Annual Scientific Meeting of the Heart Failure Society of America (HFSA) will include a session on the growing relationship between palliative care and cardiology, "Tools for End-of-Life Discussion: Finding the Words, Dosing the Drugs."
-Contributors Dr. Nathan Goldstein and Dr. Kristin G. Schaefer will focus on palliative care for advanced heart failure patients and reevaluate when a physician should discuss a patient's goals to determine treatment.
+The 15th Annual Scientific Meeting of the Heart Failure Society of America (HFSA) included a session on the growing relationship between palliative care and cardiology, "Tools for End-of-Life Discussion: Finding the Words, Dosing the Drugs."
+Contributors Dr. Nathan Goldstein and Dr. Kristin G. Schaefer focused on palliative care for advanced heart failure patients and reevaluate when a physician should discuss a patient's goals to determine treatment.

 "We work with patients so they know what to expect allowing them to make informed decisions on future treatments," said Dr. Schaefer, MD, Director of Resident Education in the Department of Psychosocial Medicine and Palliative Care at the Dana Farber Cancer Institute and Brigham and Women's Hospital.
 "We promote shared decision-making; when it comes to an end-of-life discussion, the patient's perspective is most important."

 Dr. Schaefer discussed Stage D heart failure patients and provided additional insight into the growing relationship between cardiology and palliative care.
 Her research focuses on predictable points along a heart failure patient's path and the conversations a physician needs to have with a patient to provide a strong therapeutic alliance.

 Dr. Schaefer introduced studies that proved shared-decision making and an increase in palliative care for heart failure patients can not only increase patient satisfaction, but can also give physicians a sense of meaning and enjoyment in their work.